molmod/openmm-tutorial-msbs/setup_laptop.md

 1. Download the [Mamba-forge installer](https://github.com/conda-forge/miniforge#mambaforge)
    that matches the operating system and CPU architecture of your laptop.

-1. Run the Mamba-firge installer.
+1. Run the Mambaforge installer.

    - **Bare Windows.**
      Run the `.exe` installer.